Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 Marumo Electric is now become able to conduct more complex simulations involving forced convection cooling with fans, and the use of Simcenter STAR-CCM+ is increasingly influencing the product development process.
 “By installing Simcenter STAR-CCM+, we are able to do things that we had not been able to do,” says Asakawa.
 “This is the most important thing.”

-Siemens PLM Software will continue to supply Marumo Electric with its Simcenter portfolio and Simcenter STAR-CCM+, promoting predictive engineering analytics in product design with digital twins and contributing to the advancement of Japanese stage lighting equipment.
+Siemens Digital Industries Software will continue to supply Marumo Electric with its Simcenter portfolio and Simcenter STAR-CCM+, promoting predictive engineering analytics in product design with digital twins and contributing to the advancement of Japanese stage lighting equipment.